Your rights of equal access to health and social care

 Under human rights legislation there are a number of relevant parts to parents with disabilities, including:

-- Article 8: the right to respect for private and family life - the state can only interfere in family life if it is necessary for the protection of others, for example children
+- the right to respect for private and family life - the state can only interfere in family life if it is necessary for the protection of others, for example children

 - the right to marry and to found a family - social care services and health providers should take all reasonable steps to help you have a family including giving advice and support before and after your child is born

 - Human Rights Act 1998

 The law in relation to children is designed to keep a child safe and well and, if necessary, help the child to live with their family by providing suitable services for the child's needs.

 Local councils should, for example, make sure that health and education departments and housing associations work together to protect and promote the welfare of children.

-If your local council thinks that your child is 'in need' then it should carry out an assessment under the Children (Northern Ireland) Order 1995.
+If your local council thinks that your child is 'in need' then it should carry out an assessment.

 If you are over 21 years old and you can provide a permanent, stable and caring home, your application to adopt a child will be welcomed.
 Health and well-being do play a part in the adoption assessment process, but you are not automatically disqualified because you have a disability.